philhine/InvestmentForecaster/README.md

 I enjoyed writing the angular 6 app as I have limited experience in it.
 I thought the integration tests and unit tests helped give me confidence in the results and helped me with several refactors.

 ### Was there anything that was attempted but was not possible to get working in the time so is not visible in the code?
 I wrote some jasmine tests that execute with karma (cross browser testing) and to get them to work I needed to add a component declaration on a model.
 However that causes an issue with the command ng build -aot which runs the web app.
-So I will figure out a workaround a future time.
+So I will figure out a workaround at a future time.

 ### What would you do to improve it / continue development?
 I developed it on an Azure VM and I tested it on another vm which highlighted a couple of issues that I fixed.
 Ideally with more time I would have put it in a docker container so that I can guarantee it will work on most machines and perhaps deployed it to AWS or Azure.